All leaders are managers, but not all managers are leaders.

 However, mindset—the one thing that differentiates the two—is equal parts theory and practice.
 Real-world application is exactly where a coaching plan comes in.

-In this article, we speak with leadership coach Robyn Cam to learn what leaders with coaching mindsets do differently in championing workplace mental health (we’ve also included a coaching plan template you can use at the end of this article).
+In this article, we speak with leadership coach Robyn Cam to learn what leaders with coaching mindsets do differently in championing workplace mental health.

 What is a coaching mindset?